Botox for Excessive Sweating

 Botox in Armpits

 The most commonly affected area of excessive sweating is the underarm, but it is also common on the hands, feet, groin, and scalp and can occur anywhere on the body.
 There are two major types of sweat glands: apocrine and eccrine glands.
 The eccrine glands are responsible for the majority of moisture associated with sweating, whereas the apocrine glands can be blamed for the odor produced in some areas, such as the underarms.
 In addition, excessive sweating in the underarm area can cause some pretty embarrassing sweat stains in your clothing.
 Botox is FDA-approved for treating excessive sweating of the underarms, but can also be used in the palms of the hands and soles of the feet.
-The way Botox works for excessive sweating is that it prevents the release of the neurotransmitters that signal the sweat glands to activate.
-Armpit Botox is injected directly into the skin of the underarms and can take several weeks to take full effect.
+Botox prevents the release of the neurotransmitters that signal the sweat glands to activate.
+It is injected directly into the skin of the underarms and can take several weeks to take full effect.
 Botox in the armpits can last for up to 4-6 months.

 What Can I Expect After My Botox Treatment?